 The optional elements are placed in the second and third semesters.
 They provide the students with the opportunity to specially design their AP Degree Programme according to their own interests and future career choice.
-The optional elements consist of two subjects offered by all providers of the programme and are described in the common part of the curriculum together with the other optional elements developed and offered by each academy.
+The optional elements consist of two subjects offered by all providers of the programme - statistics and business economics - together with other optional elements developed and offered by each academy.
 The latter are described in the institution's part of the curriculum.